 - take physical action

 - suggest modifications to an existing system to the benefit of all involved

 - persuade people in more influential positions to act

-Key points about S&A:
+Key points about Service as Action (SA)

-- The quality of an activity is more valuable than the hours devoted to it
+- The quality of an activity is more valuable than the hours devoted to it.

-What are unacceptable Service and Action activities?
+What are unacceptable Service as Action activities?

 - A one-off event, which involves no preparation or follow-up

 - Any class activity or project which is already part of the student’s MYP course, Mother Tongue lessons, extra tuition taking place outside of the normal school day

 - If the student gets paid for the activity